Social Worker and Professional Counselor Workshops

 Human service professionals and social workers pursue social change, particularly with and on behalf of vulnerable and oppressed individuals and groups of people.
 Social change efforts are primarily focused on issues of poverty, unemployment, discrimination and other forms of social injustice.
 These activities seek to promote sensitivity to and knowledge about oppression and cultural and ethnic diversity.

-- Understand from which “hidden rules” schools, workplaces, and agencies operate.
+- understand from which “hidden rules” schools, workplaces, and agencies operate and

 Al Rolph, MSW, CSW, has worked in the social work field since 1990.
 His professional experiences include working in child welfare, juvenile justice, and supervision of social work staff.
 He has also been a university and technical college instructor, as well as a private presenter for various agencies.